Healthdirect Free Australian health advice you can count on.

 What is basal cell carcinoma?

-Basal cell carcinoma (BCC) is the most common but least dangerous type of skin cancer.
-BCCs usually appear on the head, neck or upper body.
+Basal cell carcinoma (BCC) is the most common and usually the least dangerous type of skin cancer.
+BCCs usually appear on the face, neck, back or shoulders.

 BCCs start in the basal cells of the skin’s top layer (the epidermis).
 They grow slowly over months or years and rarely spread to other parts of the body.

-BCCs make up around 3 in every 4 of non-melanoma skin cancers.
+BCCs make up around 3 in every 4 of all skin cancers.

-See your doctor if you think you have a BCC, because it is easier to treat if diagnosed early on.
+See your doctor if you think you have a BCC.
+It is easier to treat if diagnosed early.

-They often start with a subtle change in the skin, like a small bump or a flat red patch.
+BCCs often start with a small change in the skin, like a small bump or a flat red patch.
+They usually occur on parts of your body that are exposed to the sun.
+They grow slowly over time until they become larger and more easy to see.

 • a sore that bleeds